Alitcher/Alitcher/README.md

-# Hello, I'm Alicia 👋

-I'm a software developer specialized in C++, C#, Unity3D and .NET, backed up with a strong background in Computer Science.
+A software developer specialized in C++, C#, Unity3D and .NET, backed up with a strong background in Computer Science.

 ## Skill Set 🧰